 An easy way to make the worn our furniture and scuffed up floors look like new is to add new lighting fixtures.
 There are many styles of lights that create a comforting aura of light.
 While you may think the adding light to the room emphasizes the impurities, but guests will only notice the bright and cheery glow of the house.

 Choosing to use wooden flooring instead of carpeting can save you a lot of hassle in the long run.
 Carpet can contain allergens and cleaning it is sometimes out of the question.
 The cost of ripping up and replacing your carpet can almost be as costly as just putting down wooden flooring.
 Wooden floors can be refinished and repainted as needed; also providing a more rural and cottage style environment.
+Just ensure you have your metal table legs covered with a rubber bottom for the best experience with your wood floor.

 Make your home feel like a home by adding a doormat.
 A lot of people tend to overlook the addition of a doormat in front of a door.
 It not only serves a purpose of making a home feel complete, but also serves to keep your floors clean.
 Putting out a doormat where people can wipe their feet will cut down the amount of time you spend cleaning your floors.